Affirming Therapy for QTIBIPOC, LGBTQ+, Neurodivergent & BIPOC Communities in Los Angeles

 Nokdu Therapy offers mental health services from an anti-oppression lens.
-We center BIPOC, LGBTQ+, poly, and neurodivergent communities living in Los Angeles.
+We center BIPOC, LGBTQ+, poly, and neurodivergent communities across Los Angeles and all of California.
 We welcome adults, teens, couples, polycules, & families.

 Therapy is Political